MQCOMP3310-2023/comp3310assignment2-team/README.md

 Pip is the package manager for Python.
 You can install the remaining packages required for this task using pip.
 You will need to run the following:

-- pip install flask flask-sqlalchemy flask-login
+- pip install flask flask-sqlalchemy flask-login waitress

 You should have at least the following versions installed:
 - Python             3.9.6
 - Flask              2.2.3
 - Flask-Login        0.6.2
 - Flask-SQLAlchemy   3.0.3
+- Waitress           2.1.2

 You will also need sqlite installed for the database backend.